 Additionally, prescribed burn organizers and local air districts can collaborate to minimize air quality impacts by planning burns to occur during optimal weather conditions.
 They can also provide the public with advanced notice of planned burns.
-In contrast, catastrophic wildfire events not only ignite unpredictably, but they tend to occur in summer when ambient air quality is more degraded, compounding the impacts of the smoke on local and regional populations.
+In contrast, catastrophic wildfire events not only ignite unpredictably, but they tend to occur in summer when ambient air quality is more degraded and heat waves are more likely, compounding the impacts of the smoke on local and regional populations.

-Expanding and public resources support for prescribed burning can also help facilitate indigenous communities' goals of restoring traditional burning, an important cultural practice which was outlawed by 19th century European settlers and throughout the extended history of 20th century policy of blanket fire suppression.
+Expanding resources and public support for prescribed burning can also help facilitate indigenous communities' goals of restoring traditional burning, an important cultural practice which was outlawed by 19th century European settlers and throughout the extended history of 20th century policy of blanket fire suppression.
 Cultural burning can help to achieve additional land and resource restoration objectives beyond fuel reduction.
 For example, burning can encourage new growth of plants that provide important resources for humans and wildlife, as well as restore nutrients in the soil.
-Recognition of the additional benefits of cultural burning beyond the fuel reduction goals of prescribed facilitated increased has burning support for tribal leadership and the incorporation of traditional ecological knowledge into land management.
+Recognition of the additional benefits of cultural burning beyond the fuel reduction goals of prescribed burning has facilitated increased support for tribal leadership and the incorporation of traditional ecological knowledge into land management.

 In 2021, California legislators took steps to increase prescribed burning capacity.
 This included expanding liability protections for authorized individuals who conduct a prescribed burn, provided that they adhere to permitted conditions.
 This law was also significant because it included liability protection for cultural fire practitioners, affirming the rights of Tribal communities to conduct cultural burns.
-Legislation also established a prescribed fire claims fund to address the insurance barrier which was keeping communities from being able to conduct prescribed
+Legislation also established a prescribed fire claims fund to address